geekpnx/django_project_structure/README.md

   		`cd apps`

- - In this folder,
+ - In this folder, run the command:
- 	- run the command

   		`python3 ../manage.py startapp appname`